-At minimum, the licence plate number of the offending vehicle was needed, but any other details to identify the vehicle and driver were welcome.
+At minimum, the licence plate number of the offending vehicle was needed to begin the investigation of driving complaints, but any other details that identify the vehicle and driver are welcome.

 If the complainant was willing to attend court as a witness I would take as detailed a written statement from them as I could.
 This statement was necessary to preserve evidence and could be used by the complainant to refresh their memory of the event if the ticket was disputed and they had to testify.